Irish Parliament suspended as protesters call for sanctions on Israel

 “I am confident that there is a growing consensus among like-minded partners that Palestinian statehood can no longer wait until the end of a process of final settlement negotiations between the parties.

-“We have said many times that an immediate ceasefire, the unconditional release of hostages and full, safe and unhindered humanitarian access are essential.
-That remains essential and we will not rest until we have achieved this.”

-Mr Martin was also critical of the Israeli government reaction to Ireland’s decision to recognise the Palestinian state.

-Last week, ambassador Sonya McGuinness was summoned to the Israeli foreign affairs ministry and reprimanded over Ireland’s decision.
+Mr Martin and Mr Harris also praised Ireland’s ambassador to Israel, Sonya McGuinness, who was summoned to the Israeli foreign affairs ministry and reprimanded over Ireland’s decision.

-As proceedings started, Ms McGuinness was shown footage of Hamas that Israel claimed was filmed on October 7.

 “I have and will continue to treat Israel’s ambassador to Ireland with professional courtesy and respect.
 I expect the same in return.
 We wish to maintain functional diplomatic engagement and dialogue with Israel,” he added.

-Ireland’s transport minister said he “prays that Palestine could, in time, follow a similar path to” Ireland’s journey to autonomy.
+Ireland’s transport minister Eamon Ryan said he “prays that Palestine could, in time, follow a similar path to” Ireland’s journey to autonomy.

+Green Party leader Eamon Ryan said that the British establishment made “similar” warnings years ago that “the Irish were not fit to govern themselves, that anarchy would surely follow if they were given the chance”.

 “I particularly want to offer reassurance to Jewish friends living here in Ireland, the last seven months have not been easy, and many may feel that there is a change in attitude towards them or people of their religion.